 She added that learning a language is difficult because it requires the student to work with a different cognitive model.
 Translating them based on the native language of the learner is memorizing rather than learning.
 The student spends time on the things that are unfamiliar, like the relationships of the different parts of the sentence.
 Only when the student knows enough of the language that the transfer rate increases because they do not have to use their native language to filter the information.

 Training makes it easier

-If you are an English speaker, it is better to learn a language that is closer to English, if your objective is to learn a foreign language as an additional skill.
+If you are an English speaker, it is better to learn a language that is closer to English.
+But this is if your objective is to learn a foreign language as an additional skill.
 As you learn more languages, you’ll be more capable of using smarter filters to transfer them.
-Instead of using your first language to filter the information so you can understand the sentence in a foreign language, you’ll be using other related languages as your filters.
+Instead of using your first language to filter the information, you’ll be using other related languages as your filters.
 For example, if you’ve learned Japanese, you could use it to help you with Mandarin lessons.